peterzieba/5Vpld/README.md

 Simple - G16V8AS<br>
 Auto - G16V8

-If one is trying to utilize the ATF150X devices, using the appropriate fitter is required.
+### Atmel ATF150x CPLD Fitters
+While CUPL is self-sufficient to generate the final .JED files for most simple devices, the ATF150x CPLD parts rely on a fitter executable (essentially place and route) that was supplied by Atmel.
+These fitters work with the CUPL compiler, but they can in theory be made to work with anything that can supply a netlist in the correct EDIF or PLA TT2 format.

 * ![ATF15xx Family Device Fitter User's Manual](vendor-docs/fitter.pdf)

 <details>
-<summary>Expand for command line options for the latest known version of the ATF1502.EXE fitter.</summary>
+<summary>Expand for command line options for the latest known version of the ATF1502.EXE fitter.
+Output is similar for ATF1504 and ATF1508 devices.</summary>
 <code>Atmel ATF1502 Fitter Version 1918 (3-21-07)
 Copyright 1999,2000 Atmel Corporation
  Usage: FIT1502.EXE [-i] input_file[.tt2] {options}